LetsWrappIt/VsCommandBuddy/Docs/shortcutkeys.md

 - mod1: CTRL SHIFT
 - key2: a
 - mod2: CTRL SHIFT

-Command is invoked by pressing CTRL-SHIFT-1 followed by CTRL-SHIFT-a
+Command can be invoked by pressing CTRL-SHIFT-1 followed by CTRL-SHIFT-a

 ## Duplicate shortcut definitions